Best Apartment Dogs: 17 Breeds That Thrive in Small Spaces · Kinship

 When it comes to apartment living, the pup parent might need more training than the pup.
 This is because a lot of apartment living with pets comes down to etiquette on the part of the human.

-Even if you can control or guide your dog, you will not be able to control or guide the many people and variables that exist in the communal space around you.
-Avoiding or being cautious with your dog in common areas that might have young children or other non-predictable dogs is a good start — along with investing in a heavy, sound-muffling rug for those morning zoomies.
+Even if you can control or guide your dog, you will not be able to do the same with the many people and variables that exist in the communal space around you.
+Avoiding or being cautious with your dog in common areas that might have young children or other non-predictable dogs is a good start — along with investing in a heavy, sound-muffling rug for t hose morning zoomies

 rebecca caplan